-Pre-tax discount rates - Discount rates represent the current market assessment of the risks specific to the CGU, regarding the time value of money and individual risks of the underlying assets which have not been incorporated in the cash flow estimates.
-The discount rate calculation is based on the specific circumstances of the Group and its operating segments and derived from its weighted average cost of capital ("WACC").
+Pre-tax discount rate - Discount rate represents the current market assessment of the risks specific to the companies, regarding the time value of money and individual risks of the underlying assets which have not been incorporated in the cash flow estimates.
+The discount rate calculation is based on the specific circumstances of the companies and their operating segments and derived from their weighted average cost of capital ("WACC").
 The WACC takes into account both debt and equity.
-The cost of equity is derived from the expected return on investment by the Group's investors.
-The cost of debt is based on the interest-bearing borrowings the Group is obliged to service.
+The cost of equity is derived from the expected return on investment.
+The cost of debt is based on the interest-bearing borrowings.
 Segment-specific risk is incorporated by applying individual beta factors.
 The beta factors are evaluated annually based on publicly available market data.

 Revenue growth rates - Profit from operation was based on management's estimate with reference to historical revenue generated, growth rate and estimation of future business outlook.
-Revenue growth rates were estimated at the average of 5.50% (2022: 29% for 2023 and no revenue growth rate from 2024 to 2027) for the Imaging CGU and 0.99% (2022: 6% for 2023 and no revenue growth rate from 2024 to 2027) for the Aesthetic CGU.
+Revenue growth rates were estimated at the average rate of 4% (2023: 5.50%) for OIC and 5% (2023: 0.99%) for AATAC.